 Your long term care insurance premiums will also depend on the following benefits you select:

 - Daily Benefit

-- Elimination Period
+- Elimination Period (a deductible in days)

-- Inflation Protection (if chosen)
+- Inflation Protection (optional)

-Get South Carolina Long Term Care Insurance Quotes!
+Get South Carolina Long Term Care Insurance Quotes

 Our 30 years of LTC planning experience will save you time and money!